Agile best practice5 min read

 “When you grow to a team of thousands working from home offices across different geographical areas, it can be a real struggle to scale – but Easy Agile helps you do that,” says John.

-After using Easy Agile User Story Maps, the business is keen to explore the wider product set with Easy Agile Personas and Easy Agile Roadmaps.
+After using Easy Agile User Story Maps (now Easy Agile TeamRhythm), the business is keen to explore the wider product set with Easy Agile Personas and Easy Agile Roadmaps.

 “Personas is something I’m super excited about because we think about Personas all the time, only we haven’t digitised it yet within Jira,” said John.
 “I’m also really excited about Roadmaps and creating a frictionless planning process.”